nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 Use case ends.

 **Extensions**

 1a.
 The input command format is wrong
-> MESS shows an error message with correct input format and prompts user to enter correct command Use case resumes on step 1.
+> MESS shows an error message with correct input format Use case ends.

 1b.
 The task name already exists on the list.
-> MESS shows a message to inform user that task already exists Use case resumes on step 1.
+> MESS shows a message to inform user that task already exists Use case ends.

 #### Use case: Delete task by task name